-In 2003, the commission continued to consider whether to support specific additional projects at Union Station as to their appropriateness for funding support with BiState funds.
+In 2005, the commission continued to consider whether to support specific additional projects at Union Station as to their appropriateness for funding support with BiState funds.
 All such projects must first be approved by the Commission and must be consistent with the Lease dated July 1, 1998 by and between the Commission and USKC, as successor by merger to Union Station Assistance Corporation.
-In determining whether to approve any project submitted by USKC for funding from the Union Station Fund, the Commission shall among other things consider the impact of the project on the current and future revenues of USKC that are devoted to the maintenance or improvement of Union Station and/or Science City; the popular or culture appeal of the project to the citizens of the BiState District and to the general public, whether such project addresses any unmet goal or objective of the prior renovation of Union Station or construction of Science City, and whether the project enhances the long term utility and viability of Union Station and/or Science City.
-Additional projects approved include 1) Renovation of building space to provide for rental facilities for groups and meetings, referred to as the Zephyr Room, 2) Creation of a Railroad Train Exhibit; and 3) Improvements for the Amtrak Arcade.
+In determining whether to approve any project submitted by USKC for funding from the Union Station Fund, the Commission shall among other things consider

+- The impact of the project on the current and future revenues of USKC that are devoted to the maintenance or improvement of Union Station and/or Science City; - The popular or culture appeal of the project to the citizens of the BiState District and to the general public; - Whether such project addresses any unmet goal or objective of the prior renovation of Union Station or construction of Science City; and - Whether the project enhances the long term utility and viability of Union Station and/or Science City.